eljoujat/eljoujat.github.io/_posts/2015-07-09-jenkinsbot.md

 ![Dolor de Cabeza...](/images/gif_demo.gif)](/images/gif_demo.gif)

-The robot is just s python script running on the background as demon,  using Skype4Py and Jenkins API module, and some basic logic that can easily extended.
+The robot is just s python script running on the background as demon,  using Skype4Py and Jenkins API module, and some basic logic that can be easily extended.

 ![Communication Diagramm](/images/jenkinsbot_schma.png)